FACT CHECK: Is it true that JK lied and confronted President Joko Widodo? - ExBulletin

 City of turnbackhoax.idYouTube channel Kabar News uploaded a video titled “TODAY’S ANGER || JUSUF KALLA HAS BEEN FACING JOKOWI, ALL FUCK THOUGHTS HAVE BEEN EXPOSED”.

-The thumbnail contains a photo of the President of the Republic of Indonesia Joko Widodo and inserts Jusuf Kalla (J.K.), uploaded May 20, 2023.
+The thumbnail features a photo of Indonesian President Joko Widodo and the inset Jusuf Kalla (JK), uploaded May 20, 2023.

 Meanwhile, the video shows Jusuf Kalla (JK) confronting President Joko Widodo.
-The reason is to comment on the fuel subsidy policy which is still carried out by the government of Joko Widodo until now.
+The reason is to comment on the fuel subsidy policy which is still pursued by the government of Joko Widodo until now.

 EXPLANATION